 Something about the poet and author Dr. Maya Angelou escaped most people’s attention, until now.
 She was once employed by our namesake, Market Street Railway Company, Muni’s old competitor, as a streetcar conductor.
 The first black female conductor in San Francisco history, in fact.

-We provided some photos of Market Street Railway streetcars on the 7-line to the program.
-They added photos of female transit workers from other systems, not San Francisco’s.
+We provided the program with some photos of Market Street Railway streetcars next to Golden Gate Park.
+(It’s not entirely clear from her writings and interviews whether she worked the 5-McAllister or 7-Haight line.)
+The producers added photos of female transit workers from other systems, not San Francisco’s.
 The program promotes “How Dr. Angelou Became San Francisco’s First Black Streetcar Conductor.”
-Hiring records no longer exist, but anecdotal evidence we’ve gathered over the years indicate several African-American found employment on the streetcars a little earlier than Dr. Angelou.
-That, however, in no way diminishes her incredible story of perseverance and determination in overcoming both racism and sexism to land the job she wanted — when she was just 16 years old.
+Hiring records no longer exist, but anecdotal evidence we’ve gathered over the years indicate several African-Americans found employment on the streetcars a little earlier than Dr. Angelou.
+That, however, in no way diminishes her incredible story of perseverance and determination in overcoming both racism and sexism to land the job she wanted — when she was just 16 years old and still used her birth name, Marguerite Johnson.

 The video clip is well worth watching.